 The most-used macros display can be disabled, in which case, you'll only see the all macros list.
-For information, see Disabling the most-used macros option.Note: Macros can be set up for a specific channel, Web (tickets), Chat, or for all channels.
+For information, see Disabling the most-used macros option.Note: Macros can be set up for a specific channel or for aall channels.
 If you select a macro that is not enabled for your channel, it will not be applied.
 Unless your admin included the channel in the macro title, there will be no indication in the macro list as to which macros are available for which channels.

 The actions defined in the macro will be applied.
-If the macro updated the ticket comment or chat session, you can edit the text before submitting the ticket or sending the chat.
+If the macro updated the ticket comment, you can edit the text before submitting the ticket.

 - To apply another macro, click Apply macro again and select another macro.

-Tip: Fine Tuning: Check out how Zendesk uses macros to manage tickets with Jilliana Peterson's Fine Tuning: How Zendesk uses Zendesk, Part 1.
+Tip: Fine Tuning: Check out how we use macros to manage tickets with Jilliana Peterson's Fine Tuning: How Zendesk uses Zendesk, Part 1.